|Catalog number:||4423SPECT (SP)|

 Core course in MSc Chemistry – Energy & Sustainability, elective course MSc Chemistry, MSc Life Science and Technology, minor programme MST.

-- The student is able to determine the (most important) quantum states of a given material (atoms, small molecules) and can assign these states to energy Terms.
+• are able to determine the quantum states of a given material (atoms, small molecules) and can assign these states to energy Terms.

 Note that part of the course is “self-study”

 - J. Michael Hollas, “Modern Spectroscopy”, Wiley, 4th Edition, 978-0-470-84416-8

 - Alan Vincent, “Molecular Symmetry and Group Theory”, 2nd Edition, 978-0-471-48939-9